pedrib/PoC/advisories/IBM/ibm_drm/ibm_drm_rce.md

 * Risk Classification: Critical
 * Attack Vector: Remote
 * Constraints: None / N/A
-* Affected Products / Versions: IBM Data Risk Manager 2.0.3 and below, possibly 2.0.6 (latest)
+* Affected Products / Versions:
+  * IBM Data Risk Manager 2.0.3 and below confirmed to be affected
+  * Versions between 2.0.3 and 2.0.6 most likely affected

 #### Details:
 The administrative user in the IDRM virtual appliance is *"a3user"*.
 This user is allowed to login via SSH and run sudo commands, and it is set up with a default password of *"idrm"*.